Lickability/ObservableConverter/README.md

 # Notes

-While this tool handles most common conversion instances, it is still in beta and may need some additional functionality.
+While this tool handles basic conversion instances, it is still very much in beta and will need some additional functionality.
 Please use under source control so that you can revert any changes that you don't like.

 More advanced use cases that could be handled in the future:
+* Optionally converting lazy properties to `@ObservationIgnored`
-* Converting the `assign(to published:)` operator in Combine to a different one.
+* Better handling of Combine within `ObservableObject` classes, such as converting the `assign(to published:)` operator and handling `@Published` property observation.
 * Scanning for binding use cases of `@EnvironmentObject` and applying `@Bindable` in line when necessary.

 # Need More Help?